Authorization policies with ztunnel

 Targeting policies

-L4 policies are scoped by the namespace in which the policy object resides, and an optional
+The scope of an authorization policy is determined by the namespace in which the policy object resides, and an optional

 selector

 ), then it will target all namespaces.
-If it is in

-any other namespace, it will target only that namespace.
+If it is in any other namespace, it will target only that namespace.

 Allowed policy attributes